 Having twins really threw a spanner in the works budget wise.
 We thought we had everything planned with money but costs really are doubled with twins.
 Recently we have had the start of school.
 Two sets of school shoes was a real shock as well as jumpers with the school logo on.
 It might be early to start mentioning the C word – but Christmas is coming and it is worth starting to plan for it now so it doesn’t become too much of a shock.

 So here are the steps we are taking to ensure a fun but frugal Christmas.
+Check out our other post about keeping spending under control at Christmas.

 Write a List